-Campus Recreation welcomes dependent members and guests to participate and be active at the Rec.
-The following areas are available to dependent members as follows:
+Campus Recreation welcomes dependent minor members and guests to participate and be active at the Rec.
+The following areas are available to dependent minor members as follows:

-- Dependents of all ages can visit the pool at any time during open pool hours.
+- Minors of all ages can visit the pool at any time during open pool hours.
 Parent/guardian supervision in the water is required for any child that can not swim.

 - Family Climbing hours run Monday – Thursday 5:30 – 7:30 pm and Sunday 2:00 – 6:00 pm.